-Perl is a general-purpose, interpreted, dynamic programming language originally created by Larry Wall in 1987.
-Initially, it was created to be a general-purpose Unix scripting language to make report processing easier and faster.
+Perl is a general-purpose, interpreted, dynamic programming language created by Larry Wall in 1987.
+Initially, it was designed as a general-purpose Unix scripting language to make report processing easier and faster.
 Perl stands for Practical Extraction and Report Language.
-It runs on a variety of platforms like Windows, Mac and various versions of Unix.
+It runs on various platforms like Windows, Mac, and multiple versions of Unix.

-Ruby is an object-oriented, reflective, dynamic, general-purpose programming language designed and developed during the 1990s by Yukihiro Matsumoto in Japan.
+Ruby is an object-oriented, reflective, dynamic, general-purpose programming language designed and developed in Japan in the 1990s by Yukihiro Matsumoto.

 Perl language borrows its features from programming languages like C, Shell script, AWK, and sed.
 It is multi-paradigm, functional, imperative, object-oriented, procedural, and event-driven.

 Ruby takes the concept of Object-Oriented Programming to its limits.
 In Ruby, everything is an object, including global variables.
 Classes and modules are objects, and functions and operators are the methods of objects.
-Thus, Ruby becomes more powerful when combined with Functional programming and the use of lambdas.
+Thus, Ruby becomes more powerful when combined with Functional programming and lambdas.

 Perl is a very stable and cross-platform programming language.
-It works efficiently with markup languages like HTML, XML etc. It is open-source software, licensed under GNU General Public License (GPL).
+It works efficiently with markup languages like HTML, XML, etc. The software is open-source and licensed under the GNU General Public License (GPL).

 Languages like C++, Java, and Perl highly influence Ruby being Object Oriented.
-It is highly preferred for web development and functional programming, which was the focussed area by the Ruby community from the get-go.
-Ruby has become much more diverse since its inception, but it has not yet reached the level of diversity that Perl has.
+It is highly preferred for web development and functional programming, which was the focussed area of the Ruby community from the get-go.
+Ruby has become much more diverse since its inception but has not yet reached the level of diversity that Perl has.

-Although Perl is an older language, it is a very solid language that works well in web development.
+Although Perl is an older language, it is an excellent language that works well in web development.
 Perl is savvy by design.
-When it was being introduced in the 1980s, it was highly popular during its initial phase, and there were multiple reasons behind it.
-C is a low-level language that took multiple lines of code for even the simplest of processes during those times.
-Also, Perl was portable, unlike C. Thus, Perl became a huge hit in the 1990s and became the first choice for web-based business during the e-commerce rise.
+During its initial phase in the 1980s, it became trendy for multiple reasons.
+C is a low-level language that took various lines of code for even the most straightforward processes during those times.
+Also, Perl was portable, unlike C. Thus, Perl became a massive hit in the 1990s and became the first choice for web-based business during the e-commerce rise.